areeba-shaikh/Prayaas/README.md

-# Prayaas-Final-year-project
+# Prayaas

+Connecting people to avail the resources during crisis through Twitter using Machine Learning.
 Bachelor of Engineering Final year project
-Connecting people to avail the resources during criss through Twitter using Machine Learning